hyprwm/hyprland-wiki/pages/FAQ/_index.md

 If using flatpak, run `flatpak override --env=~/.themes:ro --env=~/.icons:ro --user` and put your themes in both `/usr/share/themes` and `~/.themes`, and put your icons and cursors in both `/usr/share/icons` and `~/.icons`.

-For QT applications, Hyprland exports XCURSOR_SIZE as 24, which is the default.
+For Qt applications, Hyprland exports XCURSOR_SIZE as 24, which is the default.
 You can overwrite this by exporting XCURSOR_SIZE to a different value with `env`.

 You can also try running `gsettings set org.gnome.desktop.interface cursor-theme 'theme-name'` or adding it after `exec-once=` in your config.